sonic-net/SONiC/doc/mgmt/SONiC_Management_Framework_sFlow.md

 # 1 Feature Overview
-This feature will allow the user to configure sFlow using SONiC Management Framework with REST or GNMI.
+This feature will allow the user to configure sFlow using SONiC Management Framework with REST or gNMI.
 Translib will make changes to CONFIG DB to make configuration changes to sFlow.
-The underlying sflow db schema is already provided by sflow support from SONIC
+The underlying sFlow DB schema is already provided by sFlow support from SONiC

 ## 1.1 Requirements